JoelErulu/WalkingTrails/README.md

 2. Social Media - Create blog psosts and observe the posts of other users
 3. Trail interaction - Begin a new trail, search up names of trails, track amount of QR codes scanned.

+### Features for the future
+1. Have comments and reviews of trails posted on the blog(manage trails page)
+2. Offline/True GPS tracking (High difficulty, if you want to do this then start immediately or you won't have enough time to complete)
+3. Content pages for trails
+4. Ability to add checkpoints on maps

 ### Team Members